Crate Wood Wharf

-A collaborative enterprise built from the ground up.
-This project was designed, fabricated, and constructed by edelmanos.
+A collaborative enterprise built from the ground up, designed and constructed by myself and the Skeeters team.

-The Albion Knitting Co. factory and showroom design was created, installed and project-managed by edelmanos.
+The Albion Knitting Co. factory and showroom design was created, installed and project-managed by myself and Stephen Floyd.

-A bespoke set of industrial-style bar stools and large tables fabricated by edelmanos for the popular London bar/eatery.
+A bespoke set of industrial-style bar stools and large tables I made for the popular East London bar/eatery.

 A collaboration with award-winning spatial design studio ‘The Edible Bus Stop’ to create an edible roller coaster installation.